 Cooking Time by Chicken Breast Thickness

-Thin chicken breasts cook faster in the air fryer, while thicker pieces need a little more time to cook through without drying out.
+Thin boneless skinless chicken cooks faster in the air fryer, while thicker pieces need a little more time to cook through without drying out.
 If your chicken breasts vary in size, pounding them to an even thickness helps them cook more evenly.

 Should You Preheat the Air Fryer for Chicken Breast?

 Yes, preheating helps chicken breast cook more evenly and reduces the risk of dry edges.
-A preheated air fryer ensures the chicken begins cooking immediately at the correct temperature.
+A preheated air fryer ensures it begins cooking immediately at the correct temperature.

 Most air fryers take 3-5 minutes to preheat.
 If your model does not have a preheat function, run it empty at the desired temperature before adding the chicken.